kamrote/discord-screenshare-bot/README.md

 - If you select 1920x1080 as a resolution but discord still says the quality is 720, it is streaming 1080. its just that if you stream from the browser it auto shows as 720p
 - Yes, it uses a 1.5 year old version of discordjs. dont care.
 - Make sure to set whatever video it streams to fullscreen on the target site.
+- Something in this is probably broken, sorry in advance lol.
 - If done correctly, this should work with netflix, youtube, pirating sites, and other streaming services.

 ## How to install